Helperbird/website/src/pages/help/features/how-to-use-the-speed-reading-feature-in-helperbird-with-syllables.md

 updated: false
 layout: templates/new/help/post-new.html
-title: How to use Speed Reading on Websites & PDFs description:Discover how to use Helperbird's Speed Reading feature to breeze through text on web pages and PDFs.
+title: How to use Speed Reading on Websites & PDFs
+description: Discover how to use Helperbird's Speed Reading feature to breeze through text on web pages and PDFs.
 This guide walks you through getting started, adjusting settings, and making the most of your speed reading experience.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,